n8n-io/n8n-docs/docs/integrations/builtin/app-nodes/n8n-nodes-base.gotowebinar.md

+---
+title: GoToWebinar node - n8n Documentation
+description: Documentation for the GoToWebinar node in n8n, a workflow automation platform.
+Includes details of operations and configuration, and links to examples and credentials information.
+---

 # GoToWebinar

 The GoToWebinar node allows you to automate work in GoToWebinar, and integrate GoToWebinar with other applications. n8n has built-in support for a wide range of GoToWebinar features, including creating, getting, and deleting attendees, organizers, and registrants.